 - (A) The business name, the identifying MOBILE UNIT number, and the health PERMIT number of the MOBILE UNIT. - (B) A list of the stops, including the physical addresses, that are to be made and the estimated time of arrival at, and departure from, each stop.

 10-704.12 Changes

-Any changes to the route sheet shall be submitted, in writing, to the HEALTH AUTHORITY within 5 business days of the change.
+(A) Any changes to the route sheet shall must be submitted, in writing, to the Health Authority within 5 five business days of the change.
+The route sheet must contain:

-Records to be Maintained in the MOBILE UNIT
+Records to be Maintained in